 Why the recent collaboration?
-Because in 2019, Skyward’s Professional Services team helped Moss launch its drone program with Skyward’s Quick-Start Package.
+Because in 2019, Skyward’s Professional Services team helped Moss launch its drone program with Skyward’s Program Start Package.
 We created this package because we’ve found that many companies looking to launch drone operations may not know where to start.
 Even if they own drones and have certified pilots, developing a program that can scale up, remain safe, and comply with federal regulations and company policies comes with additional challenges.

-The Quick-Start Package bundles the hardware, software, tools, and training an enterprise needs to start a successful, scalable drone program.
+The Program Start Package bundles the hardware, software, tools, and training an enterprise needs to start a successful, scalable drone program.
 As a result, we’ve been able to help companies launch safer, compliant drone operations.
 We’ve helped major enterprises stand up successful drone programs with dozens of pilots and fleets of aircraft.

 Here’s how we did it.

 Employees at Moss realized that drones could be valuable tools on the job site.
 But Moss’s safety management knew they needed to set standards for safety and compliance before implementing any new tool.
 That’s why Moss reached out to Skyward to help them set up their drone program.

 Skyward used a five-step process to help Moss get their program off the ground: